Dominick Evans: Activism

 Evans has been advocating for the disability community since youth.
 They have been heavily involved in the movement for better portrayals of transgender people and disability in film and other media, as well as the marriage equality movement for both LGBTQ and disabled people.
 They were invited to attend the White House's first forum on disability and LGBT issues in June 2014.

 While in college, Evans studied disability in film, television, and other media.
 They were disturbed by what they felt was a huge lack of inclusion for disabled actors and filmmakers in the industry.
 They have made it a tenet of activism, speaking on the topic regularly, including at Lights, Camera, Access!
 2.0 at New York University and John Jay College in July 2015 and mentoring disabled media, film, and communication students at the White House in November 2016 via the video robot ALF.
 Dominick is one of the few people to have the privilege of controlling a robot at the White House from across the country.

 In 2014, Evans started the Twitter discussion #FilmDis, a now-monthly discussion that explores the problems with inclusion of those with disabilities, as well as portrayals of disability in film, television, and other media.
 Discussions have been attended by notable filmmakers, comic book writers, and actors.
-They also hosted a panel on this topic entitled "Crip Culture and the Media – Perceptions of Disability in Film and Television" at 2015's New York Comic Con.
+They also hosted the panel "Crip Culture and the Media – Perceptions of Disability in Film and Television" at New York Comic Con in 2015.
 In 2016, they returned to New York Comic Con via Skype for the panel "Where are the Wheelchairs?", which also included author and activist Day Al-Mohamed; model and activist Jillian Mercado; actress, comedian, and advocate Maysoon Zayid; and actor, comedian, and activist Steve Way.

 Dominick previously worked at the Center for Disability Rights in New York as a media and entertainment advocate.

 In 2016, Dominick was involved in protests against the film Me Before You, a film in which a disabled man travels to Switzerland for assisted suicide.

 Evans is a leading voice in the movement for marriage equality for people with disabilities.
 They worked with LGBT marriage equality activists in Ohio, to discuss the issue and its relations to the topic of LGBT marriage.